-Advantages of Direct Marketing
+1. Advantages of Direct Marketing

 Direct marketing is less costly because it is targeted to a specific number of consumers only.

 In line with the example above, through direct marketing, you can increase your consumers’ loyalty.
 Why?
 Well, today, business is about bringing a great customer experience.

 So, because direct marketing lets you customize your direct marketing campaigns according to your consumers’ preferences, you are more capable of making your consumers feel that they are listened to and taken care of.

-- Easy to measure the effectivity
+∙ Easy to Measure the Effectivity

 Direct marketing, aside from being less costly, its success is also easy to measure.
 Take, for example, if you’re sending discount coupons to your targeted consumers, you can easily count or measure its effectiveness by counting the number of coupons used.
+Simple, right?

 So, those are the advantages of direct marketing.
 Now, let’s move on to the disadvantages of direct marketing.
 What is direct marketing and its downfalls?

-Disadvantages of Direct Marketing
+2. Disadvantages of Direct Marketing

-So far, there’s only one disadvantage to direct marketing and that is it's being limited.
+So far, there’s only one disadvantage to direct marketing, and that is it's being limited.

 As the direct marketing definition states, it “relies on direct communication or distribution to individual consumers”.
 Hence, the need to establish a list of loyal and probable consumers.

 Although this is a disadvantage, it doesn’t mean your business won’t be successful.
 It just means that it might take some time for your brand to be seen out there.
 So just be patient.
 You’ll get there.

 Direct Marketing Plan or Strategies

-Now, you can’t just make an email with advertisements and promo codes and send them away to your target consumers or just randomly call them and tell them “by the way, I have a promo code that you can use when you check out any products from the website”.
+Now, you can’t just make an email with advertisements and promo codes and send them away to your target consumers or just randomly call them and tell them, “by the way, I have a promo code that you can use when you check out any products from the website”.
 No!
 It’s not how it works.
 Like any other marketing strategy, you have to make these as appealing and interesting as they could.
 How do you do that?

 Third, you can use those preferences to create effective direct marketing campaigns when you have understood your target consumers more.
 You can use their interests to develop captivating advertisements.
 In that way, they won’t just ignore your emails or say that they are busy and can’t talk with you right now.
 So take the time to know your consumers and take advantage of that.